Join Our FREE Live Webinar

 How Much Money Do I Need To Start Flipping Houses?

-To answer that question, investors need to know how much the home can be acquired for.
+To answer that questions, investors need to know how much the home can be acquired for.
 Industry standards suggest that investors can expect to spend about 10% of the home’s purchase price on a flip.
 Therefore, the total cost of a flip will be the acquisition price plus 10.0%.

 Let’s say, for example, an investor finds a deal he can acquire for $100,000.
 Going off the typical budget, investors will need about $110,000 to flip the house.
 Of course, this is just an average, and every deal will come with unique circumstances and costs.
 As a result, anyone learning how to buy and flip houses with no money needs to adapt to an ever-changing environment.
 Then, and only then, will they be able to flip houses with no money and a higher success rate.